 - low fasting insulin (less than 4 mIU/L or 25 pmol/L)

-- a low ratio of luteinizing hormone (LH) compared to follicle-stimulating hormone (FSH).
+- a low ratio of luteinizing hormone (LH) compared to follicle-stimulating hormone (FSH) (PCOS has a high ratio).

 How undereating stops periods

-Too few calories or too little of any macronutrient (including carbohydrates) can switch off the signalling of the hypothalamus to the ovaries.
-It’s not a malfunction but is instead the brain making the smart decision to avoid pregnancy when there is not enough food to make a baby.
-It’s also called relative energy deficiency which is the ratio between energy intake, body mass, and energy expenditure (exercise).
+Too few calories or too little of any macronutrients (including carbohydrates) can switch off the communication between the brain (hypothalamus) and the ovaries.
+It’s not a malfunction; instead, it’s the brain making the smart decision to actively avoid pregnancy when there is not enough food to make a baby.
+This situation is also called relative energy deficiency, which is the ratio between energy intake, body mass, and energy expenditure (exercise).

 Hypothalamic amenorrhea is like an ovulation “off switch.”

-Men do not have a similar “off switch” because although the male hypothalamus can dial testosterone up and down, it would never turn testosterone off completely.
-Why?
-Because a male hypothalamus never has to worry whether there will be access to the 75,000 additional calories it takes to grow a baby.
+Men do not have a similar “off switch” for their hormones because although the male hypothalamus can dial testosterone up and down, it will never turn testosterone off completely.
+That’s because the male hypothalamus never has to worry whether it will have access to the 75,000 additional calories it takes to grow a baby.

-Ovulation can be switched back on by consuming more food and aiming for a daily intake of at least 2500 total calories and 200 grams of starch.
-With increased calories and starch, ovulation should resume within six months.
+Ovulation can be switched back on by consuming more food and aiming for a daily intake of at least 2500 total calories and 200 grams of carbohydrates.
+With increased calories and carbs, ovulation should resume within six months.
 It takes that long because of the “100 days to ovulation” I describe in Period Repair Manual.

 👉 Tip: Hormonal birth control is not an effective treatment for hypothalamic amenorrhea because pill bleeds are not periods.